Volunteer fire department: Austria and Germany

 Volunteer fire departments (Freiwillige Feuerwehr) provide the majority (97% of all German firefighters) of Austria's and Germany's civil protection services, alongside other volunteer organizations like the German Federal Agency for Technical Relief (THW), voluntary ambulance services and emergency medical or rescue services like German Red Cross or Johanniter-Unfall-Hilfe.
 In most rural fire departments, the staff consists only of volunteers.
 The members of these departments are usually on-call 24/7 and working in other professions.

-The alarm can be performed by different alarm systems, such as by sirens or pager.
+The alarm can be performed by different alarm systems, such as by sirens or pager sometimes combined with an app on the mobile phone.
 In Germany, the alarm via radio pager is on the frequencies of the BOS radio.
 In Austria, the fire departments have their own frequencies.

 In medium-sized cities and communities, fire departments will often be partially staffed by career firefighters.
 They ensure the rapid availability of some of the department's fire apparatus, with the remaining apparatus staffed and brought to the scene of the emergency by volunteers as soon as they arrive at the department.

 Larger cities, typically those with 100,000 inhabitants or more, will operate fire departments staffed entirely by career firefighters.
 However, they also typically have several volunteer fire departments, who are called upon in case of larger emergencies.

 Municipalities are the support of volunteer fire departments.
 Additional funding may include, for example, contributions from support organizations, donations made in fundraising, or income from various events.